serdimoa/charting/Chart-Methods.md

   6. `disableUndo` (since `1.4`) prevents adding of the action to the undo stack
   7. `overrides` (since `1.2`).
 It is an object containing properties you'd like to set for your new shape.
   8. `zOrder` (since `1.3`) may be one of the [`top`, `bottom`]. `top` puts the line tool on top of all other sources, `bottom` puts the line tool below all other sources.
 If it is not specified the line tool is placed above all existing line tools.
+  9. `showInObjectsTree`: `true` by default.
+Displays the shape in the Objects Tree dialog.
 3. `callback`: function(`entityId`)

 **Since 1.4 the function returns the result immediately.
 Callback is kept for compatability.**